srid/nix-config/README.md

 When following these instructions note that the builtin Windows disk manager can do the resize of C: partition; no need to install third-party partition tools.
 Also, remember to disable Secure Boot before installing NixOS.

+Use kernel 5.8+ (nixos-unstable has it) for better drivers.

 ### Thinkpad P71

 #### Preparation